Class in three sessions: Sundays December 4th, 11th, and 18th from 2-6PM

 Did you know that an entire human genome can be sequenced in less than three days?
 And that all the cheese that you eat is made with genetically engineered rennet?
-Biotechnology touches our lives in many ways, and it is changing with blinding speed.
-This course covers the basic techniques that facilitated the biotechnology revolution, and show you where it is headed in the near future.
-We go over the basic concepts, then get right into the wet lab work.
-You will isolate mitochondrial DNA from yourself and amplify it for sequencing using PCR.
-When the sequence data comes back, we use bioinformatics to interpret it.
-You'll learn the fundamental techniques for pursuing genetic engineering projects, including gel electrophoresis and the use of restriction enzymes for cutting DNA.
-This is a great first course.
+Biotechnology touches many aspects of our lives, and it is changing with blinding speed.
+This introductory course covers the basic techniques that facilitated the biotechnology revolution, and will show you where it is headed in the near future.
+We will go over the basic concepts, then get right into the wet lab work.
+You’ll isolate your own DNA and amplify a specific sequence using Polymerase Chain Reaction (PCR).
+We’ll do some basic DNA analyses before sending the DNA to be sequenced.
+When the sequence data comes back, we use bioinformatics to interpret it and learn a bit about heritage.
+You’ll learn the fundamental techniques for pursuing genetic engineering projects, including gel electrophoresis, and the use of restriction enzymes for editing DNA.
+We’ll do the classic experiment where you will make E. coli bacteria glow by loading a new genetic program into it.
+If you’re new to the lab, this is a great first course.